Golden, crispy and very flavorful, grated Parmesan cheese makes an especially flavorful crust for these delicious, low-carb Parmesan chicken tenders.

-Chicken is not my favorite meat.
+Chicken, though healthy, is actually not my favorite meat.
 I much prefer beef and lamb.
 Pork is good too.
-I just find that poultry meat tends to be on the bland side, with the notable exception of chicken wings (yum).
+I just find that poultry tends to be on the bland side, with the notable exception of chicken wings (yum).

 So when I do make chicken, I make sure to season it well.
-Chicken tenders are wonderful, because the coating is delicious, and the frying adds so much flavor, and also helps the meat remain juicy.
-When I stopped using breadcrumbs to coat chicken tenders, I experimented with several alternatives, including almond flour chicken tenders and pork rind crusted chicken tenders.
-Both are very good.
+Chicken tenders are wonderful, because the coating is delicious.
+And the frying adds so much flavor, and also helps the meat remain juicy.

-These chicken tenders are coated with Parmesan cheese.
-Golden, crisp and very flavorful, grated Parmesan cheese makes an especially flavorful crust for these delicious, low-carb chicken tenders.
+Golden, crisp and very flavorful, grated Parmesan cheese makes an especially flavorful crust for these delicious, low-carb and keto Parmesan chicken tenders.
+It’s one of these dishes that even people who are not on any special det loves, because it simply tastes good!

 - 3 tablespoons Dijon mustard